openhab/openhab-alexa/USAGE.md

-# Amazon Alexa Smart Home Skill for openHAB 2
+# Amazon Alexa Skill

-Amazon certified openHAB2 as a [smarthome skill for Alexa](https://www.amazon.com/openHAB-Foundation/dp/B01MTY7Z5L).
+An intelligent voice guided personal assistant.
+Amazon Alexa became famous by the Amazon Echo speaker but is also available through independent solutions.
+The certified openHAB Alexa skill allows to naturally control the openHAB smart home by voiced commands.

-This page describes how to use the skill certified by Amazon.
+This page describes how to use the [openHAB Alexa Smart Home Skill](https://www.amazon.com/openHAB-Foundation/dp/B01MTY7Z5L).
-This skill allows you to connect your openHAB setup through the [myopenHAB.org](http://myopenHAB.org) cloud service to Amazon Alexa.
+The skill connects your openHAB setup through the [myopenHAB.org](http://myopenHAB.org) cloud service to Amazon Alexa.
-(See [README.md](https://github.com/openhab/openhab-alexa/blob/master/README.md) for other setup options and development information.)
+(See [this document](https://github.com/openhab/openhab-alexa/blob/master/README.md) for other setup options and development information.)

-With this skill you can control items that respond to on/off and numeric commands.
+With this skill you can control Items that respond to on/off and numeric commands.
-The Skill as well has limited support for thermostats.
+The skill as well has limited support for thermostats.
-The skill is supported for English (U.S.), English (U.K.), and German languages.
+Currently supported are the English (U.S.), English (U.K.), and German language.

 ## General Configuration Instructions